BravoWorld/Project/README.md

 Ong Si Li - research the file matipulation and udp socket code.
 Cheok Soon Si - using linux to process the register login like server client also display the client ip address.

+p.s. but actually the file upload and download will not function and also the delete directory also cant make function so i skip it